Spain and Norway formally recognize a Palestinian state as EU rift with Israel widens

 While dozens of countries have recognized a Palestinian state, none of the major Western powers has done so.
 Still, the adherence of three European countries to the group represents a victory for Palestinian efforts in the world of public opinion.

-Relations between the EU and Israel nosedived Monday, the eve of the diplomatic recognition EU members Ireland and Spain, with Madrid insisting that the EU should take measures against Israel for its continued deadly attacks in southern Gaza's city of Rafah.
+Relations between the EU and Israel have nosedived with the diplomatic recognitions by two EU members, and Madrid insisting on Monday that the EU should take measures against Israel for its continued deadly attacks in southern Gaza's city of Rafah.

 After Monday’s meeting of EU foreign ministers, Irish Foreign Minister Micheál Martin said “for the first time at an EU meeting, in a real way, I have seen a significant discussion on sanctions” for Israel.